ems-project/elasticms-cli/README.md

 # elasticms-client

-command client of the elasticms suite
+This is a command client to interact with and elasticms admin with some helper commands.